Michael-Wisniewski/fitness-club/README.md

         -komentować posty

     All views are class based
-    crispy_froms package is used to generate forms Mailhog is used for email testing (port 8025)
+    Custom crispy fields are used during forms generation Mailhog is used for email testing (localhost:8025)

 ### 6. Detailed list of used technologies